perwin/imfit/docs/design-and-architecture.md

 generated or used if a fit uses Poisson-based statistics instead of chi^2.

 The main functionality of the class includes:
-- Generation of a model image using the vector of FunctionObjects and the current array of parameter values
+- Generating a model image using the vector of FunctionObjects and the current array of parameter values
-- Generation of individual-function model images (--output-functions option of makeimage)
+- Generating individual-function model images (i.e., the --output-functions option of makeimage)
-- Computation of individual-function and total fluxes for current model
+- Computing individual-function and total fluxes for current model
-- Computation of deviances vector between current model image and data image (for use by Levenberg-Marquardt solver)
+- Computing deviances vector between current model image and data image (for use by Levenberg-Marquardt solver)
-- Computation of fit statistic from comparison of current model image and data image
+- Computing the fit statistic from comparison of the current model image and the data image
-- Printing of current parameter values
+- Printing current parameter values
 - Generating a bootstrap resampling pixel-index vector when bootstrap resampling is being done

 ## Constructing a model image

-The actual generation of individual-pixel values in the model image depends on the vector of FunctionObjects, and current array of corresponding parameter values.
-This vector contains instantiations of one or more classes (e.g., Gaussian, Exponential, Sersic, ExponentialDisk3D) which are subclasses of the abstract base class FunctionObject (function_object.h).
+The actual generation of pixel values in the model image depends on the vector of FunctionObjects and the current array of corresponding parameter values.
+(And, of course, convolution with a PSF if that is requested.)
+The FunctionObjects vector contains instantiations of one or more classes (e.g., Gaussian, Exponential, Sersic, ExponentialDisk3D) which are subclasses of the abstract base class FunctionObject (function_object.h).

 When a model image is constructed, the first step is to call the Setup() method on each FunctionObject and pass in the corresponding parameter values.
-This enables the FunctionObject instances to do an initial computations which don't depend on actual location within the image.
+This enables the FunctionObject instances to do any initial computations which don't depend on actual location within the image.

 The value of an individual pixel in the model image is obtained by